Icantu98/Icantu98/README.md

 ## Hi there 👋
 I mostly work on personal financial and Esports analysis programs.
-Competent in Python and Javascript; also learning Rust.
+Competent in Python and Javascript; also learning Rust && Cpp.
 Currently working on building Paper trading project to use to test quantitative financial models with the goal of using them on real markets.

 ## ⚙️ Technologies